kineticstoolkit/kineticstoolkit_doc/html/_sources/ktk_installing.md

 beforehand.

-Alternatively, I highly recommend using the Spyder development environment since it is so oriented towards science.
+Alternatively, installing the [Spyder](https://www.spyder-ide.org/) development environment is recommended, because of its strong orientation towards science.
+Kinetics Toolkit is developped using Spyder.

 To configure Spyder for interactive graphics, go to the Spyder's preferences, to the **IPython console** item, then to the **Graphics** pane.
 In the **Graphics backend** box, select **Qt5**, then restart Spyder.

 ## Check that Kinetics Toolkit loads